andjela-stanic/cv-chatbot/cv.md

 With deep experience in **AWS architecture**, **predictive modeling**, and **real-time analytics**, she has driven measurable business growth through machine learning adoption, process automation, and advanced personalization.
 Andjela was a part of analytics team in the **2023 company acquisition** and successfully led data integration during **two major platform transitions**.
 She is **open to relocation** for new professional opportunities, collaboration, or cross-country projects within the Flutter International network.
+Andjela's **Biggest Project** – Built MaxBet Data Science architecture on AWS

+- Built a scalable **AWS Data Science architecture** combining Redshift, SageMaker, Lambda, Airflow, and S3 for automated model deployment and monitoring.
+- Developed a suite of **core predictive models** — CLV, GGR Forecasting, Churn, Fraud Detection, Early VIP, Self-Exclusion, and Win/Lose — applied across multiple markets and products.
+- Transitioned the company from **Excel-based reporting to real-time Power BI and ML-driven analytics**, shaping how strategic decisions are made.
+- Delivered a **15% reduction in player churn**, **12% increase in slot GGR**, and significant uplift in marketing ROI.
+- Collaborated on **Flutter International’s 2023 acquisition** and led analytics through **two major platform migrations**.
+- Pioneered adoption of **Generative AI** for internal reporting, insights, and data storytelling using OpenAI API and Amazon Bedrock.

+**Outcome:**
+The platform transformed MaxBet’s data landscape into a unified, intelligent environment — turning analytics into a competitive advantage and establishing the foundation for future AI-driven personalization.

 ---